Saiki was the representative for Hawaii’s 1st congressional district and was a Republican. She served from 1987 to 1990.

-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Saiki is shown as a purple triangle. (analysis methodology)
+Saiki is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Saiki sponsored bills primarily in these issue areas: